-Are you newly pregnant and wondering whether that flutter you felt was your baby moving, or just gas?
+Are you newly pregnant and trying to distinguish between baby flutters and gas?
 Or are you further along in your pregnancy and wondering how frequently you should be feeling your baby move?

 - What Is Quickening in Pregnancy?